librenms/librenms/doc/Support/1-Minute-Polling.md

 We provide a basic script to convert the default rrd files we generate to utilise your configured step and heartbeat values.
 Please do ensure that you backup your RRD files before running this just in case.
-The script runs on a per device basis, it doesn't support running on all devices.
+The script runs on a per device basis or all devices at once.

 > The rrd files must be accessible from the server you run this script from.